learnerdilip/VanillaJS-SNL-game/README.md

-# initiatecoding
-My program for snake and ladder game
+# Snake and ladder game
+Please clone or download the files and open in any browser...
+Thank you!